-Being a Care Worker
+Being a Bright Carer

-No two days are the same!
+No two days are the same

 On a deeper level, I have become aware that my intervention, often in such small ways, has the power to enable people to make personal choices and to keep their identity as individuals.
 I support them to choose what to wear or what to eat, whether to stay in or to go out.
 Promoting and supporting the independence of someone who, through physical weakness, disability or age, would have to give up their right to express their choices and preferences, is a privilege and is extremely rewarding.
 And the ultimate outcome is that I feel I’m helping another human being grow and make progress in their journey.

-Another valuable side of Caring for others, is that through every big or small challenge, it continually encourages me to develop my own personal and interpersonal skills.
+Another valuable side of caring for others, is that through every big or small challenge, it continually encourages me to develop my own personal and interpersonal skills.
 Looking after the needs of vulnerable individuals has enriched my life experience, as I learn something new every day.
-It has improved my decision-making and problem solving skills and has helped me grow in confidence and feel good about using my natural talents and dispositions.
+It has improved my decision-making and problem-solving skills and has helped me grow in confidence and feel good about using my natural talents and dispositions.